NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inventory_system/layouts/inv_layout_spatial.md

 Lets you plug in your own fit logic for special layouts or heuristics.
 Extend the layout and override the virtual `TestWithCustomAlgorithm` hook to implement your algorithm.

-> This is a C++-only extension point for performance reasons; it's called in tight loops, so keep allocations to a
+> For performance reasons, this is a C++ only extension point; it's called in tight loops, so keep allocations to a
 > minimum and prefer cache-friendly data structures.